Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: Singular perturbation

-For $\varepsilon$ and $\delta$ positive and sufficiently small in \eqref{normal}, MMO trajectories can be composed from components that evolve close to fast, intermediate, and slow segments of the corresponding singular cycles, as discussed in \secref{singgeom}.
-In a first approximation, where the fast and intermediate segments are approximated as straight lines -- the latter in the $ (x,z) $-plane -- trajectories are attracted to the vicinities of both folded singularities $q^\mp$ if these are aligned or connected, and only to one of them if they are remote, as can be seen from \figref{singcycle}.
-(In~\secref{singgeom}, we showed that the funnels of the folded nodes $q^\mp$ for Equation~\eqref{normal} stretch with decreasing $ \delta $; in the three-timescale limit as $ \delta $ approaches zero, these funnels can be viewed as having been stretched ``infinitely'' in one direction.)
-From the well-established theory of two-timescale singular perturbations, it is known that SAOs arise in the passage past folded singularities \cite{desroches2012mixed, de2016sector,wechselberger2005existence} under the perturbed flow; the underlying local mechanisms are well understood.
-We discuss the three-timescale analogues of these mechanisms in \secref{local} below.
+For $\varepsilon$ and $\delta$ positive and sufficiently small in \eqref{normal}, trajectories can hence be composed from components that evolve close to fast, intermediate, and slow segments of the corresponding singular cycles introduced in \secref{singgeom}.
+In a first approximation, where the fast and intermediate segments are approximated as straight lines -- the latter in the $ (x,z) $-plane -- trajectories are attracted to the vicinities of both folded singularities $q^\mp$ if these are aligned or connected, whereas they tend to either $q^-$ or $q^+$ if the singularities are remote, as can be seen from \figref{singcycle}.
+(In~\secref{singgeom}, we showed that the funnels of the folded nodes $q^\mp$ for Equation~\eqref{normal} expand with decreasing $ \delta $; in the three-timescale limit as $ \delta $ approaches zero, these funnels can be viewed as having been ``stretched" in one direction.)
+From the well-established theory of two-timescale singular perturbations, it is known that SAOs arise in the passage past folded singularities under the perturbed flow, see \cite{desroches2012mixed, de2016sector,wechselberger2005existence}; the underlying local two-timescale mechanisms are well understood.
+Again, we discuss their three-timescale analogues in \secref{local} below.
 In particular, we conclude that SAOs are observed ``above" or ``below", in the language of \figref{fareys}, depending on which folded singularity of Equation~\eqref{normal} trajectories are attracted to; double epochs of SAOs can occur when trajectories are attracted to both folded singularities $q^\mp$.
-The mixed-mode dynamics of Equation~\eqref{normal} can hence naturally be classified according to whether the folded singularities $q^\mp$ are remote, aligned, or connected; cf.~\figref{muplaneremot} and~\figref{muplane}.
+The mixed-mode dynamics of Equation~\eqref{normal} can hence naturally be classified according to whether the folded singularities $q^\mp$ are aligned, connected, or remote; cf.~\figref{muplane}.

-In a first step we note that, under \asuref{albeta} and \asuref{redflow}, \eqref{normal} undergoes Hopf bifurcations for two values of the parameter $ \mu $ in \eqref{normal-c}, which we denote by $ \mu_{SH}^\mp $; these bifurcations are referred to as ``singular Hopf bifurcations'' in the literature \cite{koper1995bifurcations,desroches2012mixed} and separate the regions of oscillatory dynamics from steady-state behaviour in Equation~\eqref{normal}.
-We note that, for $ \varepsilon=0=\delta $, true equilibria of \eqref{normal} cross the folded singularities $ q^\mp $ at $\mu_{SH}^\mp=-\phi(x_q^\mp, y_q^\mp, z_q^\mp)$; in particular, \asuref{redflow} implies that $0=\mu_{SH}^-<\mu_{SH}^+$ in the double singular limit.
-We consider the asymptotics of $ \mu^\mp_{SH} $ for $\varepsilon$ positive and sufficiently small in the following \secref{local}.